 When most people think about nature in Colorado, their minds usually conjure vast mountain landscapes.
 Sure, the Centennial State is unrivaled in America when it comes to containing an astounding number of mountains sized 14,000 feet and above, but Colorado also features lots of excellent bodies of water to explore.
 So, move over mountains!

 Today, we’re serving up 21 of Colorado’s largest and most interesting, historical, and recreational lakes and reservoirs for your reading pleasure.
+Also check out the major rivers in Colorado for a look at how these massive lakes get filled up.

 These famous bodies of water attract year round visitors, though are much quieter and serene in the winter off-season.
 Activities vary from season to season, some allow boating, camping and fishing, like many of Colorado’s largest lakes.
 Please enjoy responsibly.